rabailshafeeq/supply-chain-genie-agent/README.md

 ## Why this is harder than "just add a chatbot"

-The interesting engineering problem here isn't the chat UI — Genie provides that.
+The interesting engineering problem here isn't the chat UI, Genie provides that.
 It's making sure the agent:

 - **never fabricates data it doesn't have.** When asked about "last